shj1987/ControlVAE-ICML2020/README.md

 # ControlVAE-ICML2020
 We release the source code for our paper "ControlVAE: Controllable Variational Autoencoder" published at ICML 2020.
-It can be used for disentanglement representation learning, text generation and image generation.
+It can be used for disentangled representation learning, text generation and image generation.

 If you use our source code, please cite our paper: <br />
 @article{shao2020controlvae, <br />